 - What didn’t go as expected with the campaign?

-2. Establish SMART Goals
+2. Establish SMART Goals for Your Nonprofit Marketing.

 Once you have an idea of your past marketing performance, your current resources, and relevant data trends, you can move forward with setting actionable goals.